 Meeting With Your Plastic Surgeon

-Prior to scheduling your ear correction surgery, you will meet at length with Dr. Ruff and his staff at West End Plastic Surgery.
-At this meeting, Dr. Ruff or Dr. Ramineni will evaluate the size and shape of your ears, or your child’s ears, and determine the best way to perform the procedure.
+Prior to scheduling your ear correction surgery, you will meet at length with Dr. Ruff and the team at West End Plastic Surgery.
+At this meeting, Dr. Ruff, Dr. Ramineni or Dr. Cohen will evaluate the size and shape of your ears, or your child’s ears, and determine the best way to perform the procedure.
 It is generally felt that parents should not insist on the surgery until their child feels ready and wants the change in appearance.
 Children who want the surgery are generally more cooperative during the healing process and happier with the outcome.

 Your plastic surgeon and the team at West End Plastic Surgery will: